IBMStreams/streamsx.kafka/README.md

 ## Samples

-Each sample contains a build.gradle file and a makefile.
+Each sample contains a `build.gradle` file and a `Makefile`.
 The samples can be built/compiled by running `../../gradlew build` or `make` from the sample directory.